 Implant Dentures – Carrollton, TX

-If you decide that implant supported dentures are the right treatment option to repair your smile, we’ll complete the process over several phases.
-First, we need to prepare your smile by removing damaged teeth and applying bone or gum tissue grafts.
-Then, we can place the dental implant posts.
-Once the implants are in position, you’ll need to wait three to six months before we can permanently affix your denture.
-During this time, the implants will fuse with the bone and soft tissue.
-Once the implants are fully fused with the supportive structures, you’ll return to our office, so we can affix your denture to the implant posts.
+If you decide that implant dentures are the right treatment option to repair your smile, we’ll complete the process over several phases.
+First, we’ll need to prepare your smile by removing any damaged teeth and correcting issues like gum disease.
+Many patients will need to also complete bone or gum grafts to ensure their mouth can successfully support dental implants.
+Then, you’ll undergo a minor surgery to have your dental implants placed.
+Once they are in position, you’ll need to wait three to six months before we can affix your denture.
+During this time, the dental implants will fuse with your jawbone and soft tissues.
+Once they’ve fully integrative, you’ll return to our office to have your custom-made denture placed.

 Caring for Your Implant Dentures

-Once your implant denture is in place, you can brush your teeth as usual.
-Even though your denture won’t be at risk for decay, you still need to prevent foods and plaque from remaining on your denture and gums to avoid periimplantitis, a form of gum disease that impacts patients with dental implants.
-In addition to brushing at least two times each day, you should also use a water flosser and/or antimicrobial mouth rinse to limit plaque buildup between your denture and the gum line.
-During six month dental exams, we can provide guidance to help you improve the at-home hygiene process and keep your implant denture flawlessly functioning for years to come.
+Once your implant denture is in place, you can brush and clean your smile like usual.
+Even though your denture won’t be at risk of decay or cavities, you still need to prevent food debris and plaque from remaining on your denture and gums.
+This is essential for preventing periimplantitis, which is a form of gum disease that can attack the supportive structures around your dental implants and cause them to fail.
+In addition to brushing for at least two minutes twice a day, you should also use a water flosser and ADA-Approved mouthwash to limit bacteria and plaque buildup between your denture and gumline.
+During your biannual dental checkups, we can provide guidance to help you improve your at-home oral hygiene process and keep your implant denture flawlessly functioning for years to come.